George Harrison (swimmer)

-George Prifold Harrison (April 9, 1939 – October 3, 2011) was an American competition swimmer, Olympic champion, and former world record-holder in three events.
+George Prifold Harrison (April 9, 1939 – October 3, 2011) was an American competition swimmer, who competed for Stanford University, a 1960 Rome Olympic champion in the 4x200 freestyle relay, and a former world record-holder in three events.
+After ending his swimming career, he would work for Lee & Associates in Pleasanton, California, as an investment and industrial broker.

+Harrison was born in Berkeley, California on April 9, 1939 to Robert Darlington and Caroline Harrison and attended Lafayette's Acalanes High School.
+Prior to college, he competed and trained with the exceptional program offered by the Santa Clara Swim Club under Hall of Fame Coach George Haines.
+In 1965, he graduated from Stanford University, where he swam under Hall of Fame Coach James Gaughran and was a member of Beta Theta Pi fraternity.

+1960 Rome Olympic gold

+Harrison won the 200-meter freestyle event at the 1960 Olympic trials to qualify for the U.S. team.

 He competed at the 1960 Summer Olympics in Rome, where he received a gold medal as the lead-off swimmer of the winning U.S. team in the 4×200-meter freestyle relay.
 Harrison, together with his American relay teammates Dick Blick, Mike Troy and Jeff Farrell, set a new world record of 8:10.2 in the event final.
+At the Olympics, Harrison was managed by head U.S. Coach Gus Stager.

+Harrison married Susan Jean Murray at her parents' home on the afternoon of July 1, 1961 at St. Stephens Episcopal Church.
+After a honeymoon in Carmel, the couple planned to reside in Carmel.
+Both were former graduates of Acalanes High School, where they met.
+He would remain married to Susan throughout his life, and the couple would have two daughters, a son, and two grand-daughters.

-Individually Harrison won a silver medal in the 400-meter freestyle at the 1959 Pan American Games.
+From 1958-1960, Harrison took first place in the AAU individual medley for successive years, setting an American record in short course each time.
+Individually, Harrison won a silver medal in the 400-meter freestyle at the 1959 Pan American Games.
 He also held the world record in 200-meter individual medley (long course) from August 24, 1956, to July 19, 1958, and the world record in the 400-meter individual medley (long course) from June 24 to July 22, 1960.

-Harrison studied at Acalanes High School, and in 1965 graduated from Stanford University, where he was a member of Beta Theta Pi fraternity and was later inducted into the Swimming Hall of Fame.
+Post-swimming career

 He spent most of his career with Lee & Associates at Pleasanton, California, working in investment and industrial brokerage.
-At the time of his death, from complications during surgery, he lived in Moraga, California.
+At the time of his death, on October 3, 2011, from complications during surgery, he lived in Moraga, California.

+Honors

+Harrison was inducted into the Stanford University Hall of Fame.